chruilin/Poisson-NN/README.md

 # Poisson-NN
-## A Poisson-NN embedded solver: Speed up solving the incompressible Navier-Stokes equations
+## High efficient computing approach incorporated with a Poisson Neural Network for solving the incompressible Navier-Stokes equations
 ### how to run:

 python ./Poisson-NN1024x1024/train.py --dtype=float32